ibm-cloud-docs/cephaas/sds_setup_environment.md

 Before you can use the API to create your {{site.data.keyword.cephaas_short}}, you must get an IAM token, store the endpoint as a variable, and verify that you have access to the CephaaS API service.

 The following examples use the `us-south` regional endpoint.
-To view additional API endpoints, see [Virtual Private Cloud API](/apidocs/vpc/latest#endpoint-url).
 {: note}

 ### Step 1: Store your API key as a variable